tbaschak/blog-sources/_posts/2014-03-23-ipam-nipap.markdown

 - CLI
 - System Administration
 ---
-While I <a href="https://secure.ciscodude.net/blog/2013/01/07/ipam-ip-address-management/">wrote about IPAM</a> last January, I never finished setting up everything in subnetsmngr.
+While I [wrote about IPAM](/blog/2013/01/07/ipam-ip-address-management/) last January, I never finished setting up everything in subnetsmngr.
 It was difficult to allocate a custom subnet, requiring going into the database to actually insert the prefix, and then rebuild the remaining subnets around the hole created.
-The discussion has come up on NANOG again, and someone suggested <a href="http://spritelink.github.io/NIPAP/index.html" target="_blank">NIPAP</a>.
+The discussion has come up on NANOG again, and someone suggested [NIPAP](http://spritelink.github.io/NIPAP/index.html).
 NIPAP is also based on postgres (its built in support for IP addresses makes it much easier than MySQL).

 <!--more-->